nicholaswmin/automap/README.md

 Apart from trying to avoid egregious and obvious mistakes, there's not much attention paid in ensuring that local steps are as efficient as possible.

-So attempting to save a list with a gazillion items is probably a bad idea but that's probably a bad idea in general.

 ### Where this is unnecessary

 A small enough object-graph can easily get away with: